5 Random Pages

 Pier at Glenstriven

-When the secret X-Craft trials were held on Loch Striven all the forestry workers were reported to have been shut in Inverchaolain Lodge with the blinds drawn and a naval sentry outside.
-This loss of production was resented.
-(This story needs a reference source, as these trials were extensive, and there would have been little point in locking-down the lumberjills, there would have been many others overlooking the water.
+(This story needs a reference source, as these trials were extensive, and there would have been little point in locking-down the lumberjills, since many others may haveb been overlooking the water from a large area.
 Also, most of the trials and training were carried out underwater.
-Bouncing bomb tests would have been more likely causes for lock-ins, being confined to the target area, and carried out at specific times, but the same problem with casual observers being present along the length of the loch.)
+Bouncing bomb tests would have been more likely causes for lock-ins, being confined to the target area, and carried out at specific times, but the same problem with observers being present along the length of the loch.)

 Glendaruel